manofgod747/Paternal-Complex/README.md

 * Hormonal imbalance
 * Emotional disturbaces
 * Cognitive malfunction
+* Somatic disease
 * Low energy
+* Depression

 ### Cause
-Violent and sexual abuse by mother in childhood
+Violent and/or sexual abuse by mother in childhood

 ### Treatment
 * Psychoanalysis

-* Creative expression
+### Result of treatment
+If memory is fully restored, all symptoms dissipate